 Gail Wofford Cartee

 Author, Blogger, Educator, and W2I Web Content Contributor

-Gail is a pre-K teacher in the Upstate of South Carolina.
-She holds a degree in Early Childhood from USC-Upstate and an MEd from SWU.
-She enjoys teaching a teen Sunday School class and writing.
+Gail Wofford Cartee is a pre-K teacher in the Upstate of South Carolina.
+She holds a degree in Early Childhood from USC Upstate and an MEd from Southern Wesleyan University.
+She enjoys teaching a teen Sunday school class and writing.
 Her passions—creation, family, and teaching—often appear in her writing.

-Gail comes from a family of storytellers—a background which sparked her interest in writing.
+Gail comes from a family of storytellers—a background that sparked her interest in writing.
 She has contributed to Guardian Angel Kids and Country.
-In 2016, she self-published Tsali: Legendary Hero of the Eastern Band Cherokee, a historical-fiction picture book for ages 8 and up.
-Gail’s currently working on picture books about her beloved Appalachia.
-And she writes a weekly blog of family devotions at GailCartee.blogspot.com.
+In 2016, she self-published Tsali: Legendary Hero of the Eastern Band Cherokee, a historical-fiction picture book for ages eight and up.
+Gail is currently working on picture books about her beloved Appalachia, and she writes a weekly blog of family devotions at GailCartee.blogspot.com.

-Brenda has been editing since 2002, first in the educational field, and then in the Christian/family-friendly market.
-Her editing experience goes from picture books to chapter books—including Johanna’s Journey: Call to Freedom (a finalist for the 2015 Selah Award)—to YA novels, as well as adult fiction and nonfiction, including inspirational books and Bible studies.
+Brenda has been editing since 2002, first in the educational field and then in the Christian/family-friendly market.
+Her editing experience goes from picture books to chapter books—including Johanna’s Journey: Call to Freedom (a finalist for the 2015 Selah Award)—to YA novels and adult fiction and nonfiction, including inspirational books and Bible studies.